Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 ### Step 6

 To initiate a stop order, authorize the destination chain contract to spend your tokens.
 The last parameter is the raw amount you intend to authorize.
-For tokens with 18 decimal places, the above example allows the callback to spend one token.
+For tokens with 18 decimal places, the following example allows the callback contract to spend one token.

 ```bash
 cast send $TOKEN_ADDR 'approve(address,uint256)' --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY $CALLBACK_ADDR 1000000000000000000